figurenz/microsite-learn/_references/data-use-b2c.md

 ### Who are they?
 You probably have an idea of who your target customer is.
 Start by writing that down.
-You might consider the following:
+You might consider the following.
-- Where is their company based?
+- Where do they live?
 Small town, main centre, rural, urban?
-- What type of organisation is it?
-Limited liability company, sole trader, non-profit, social enterprise, something else?
+- How old are they?
+- Are they a particular gender?
-- What industry are they in?
+- Are they a particular ethnicity?
-- How long have they been operating?
+- What level of education have they received?
+- Are they employed?
+If so, what types of jobs?
+- Are they in a particular income bracket?
-- How many employees do they have?
+- Are they in a relationship?
-- What’s their turnover?
+- What’s their family like?
+Do they have kids?
+Are they married?
+- What are their interests?
+Do they play sports or have a particular hobby?

 Some of these questions may not apply, or there might be some other characteristics that describe them.
-Even if you plan to eventually reach a wide audience, it’s easier and more effective to start by targeting a smaller group of organisations.
+Even if you plan to eventually reach a wide audience, it’s easier and more effective to start by targeting a smaller group of people.
 That way, you can tailor your marketing, language, and platforms to appeal to your target customers.
 Keep in mind that your target customers may also change over time as you learn more.

 ### How many of them are there?